6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 The moment I finished the first tiny star, I just continued with a few more - it immediately felt like the right thing to do.
 My body became mine.

-## Checkpoints, Milestones and Check-ins
+## Checkpoints, Milestones, and Check-ins

 ### Week -1 - Ordering everything to be ready for the day I feel ready for it